Chapter 15: The Voice

 of time looking up.
 I knew that most threats would come from stumbling

-onto a patrol or a base camp and not from tree snipers looking to ambush
+upon a patrol or a base camp, rather than from tree snipers looking to

-a small patrol like ours.
-So, that's where I trained my eyes to look.
+ambush a small patrol like ours.
+So, that's where I trained my gaze.
 We

 were passing through rather thick secondary undergrowth.
 It would have